Efficient retro webpage for Kathryn Schaffer

 ex-astrophysicist1, ex-art-school-professor2

-2. hands-on bumblebee habitat development in NW Illinois with family and friends.4
+1. hands-on bumblebee habitat development in NW Illinois with family and friends.3

 3. making music and sometimes sound-art-type-stuff.
 5

-4. trying to (finally) finish and self-publish a book on the physics of light aimed at an art audience.
+4. self-publishing a book on the physics of light aimed at an art audience.

 5. imperfectly attempting acts of care for the humans and non-humans in my circle as we fully enter the era of climate and biodiversity collapse.
 Nobody is OK.